-- What activities the applicant will conduct to achieve the proposed goals and objectives. - How the applicant will deliver or complete those activities. - When the activities will take place. - Who in the applicant's organization will staff the activities, including key staff. - Who will participate in and benefit from the activity. - What deliverables, reports, and other items will be produced as part of the project. - If the applicant plans to use subrecipients to help conduct the project, please name them (if they are known) or describe how the applicant will identify them.
+- What strategies and activities the applicant will conduct to achieve the proposed goals and objectives and address the need, gaps, or issues identified. - Discussion of proposed plans for planning and delivering training and other support at a national scale, including assessment of needs and delivery of specific training and support to meet identified needs of prosecutors. - How the applicant will deliver or complete those activities. - When the activities will take place. - Who in the applicant's organization will staff the activities, including key staff. - Who will participate in and benefit from the activity. - What deliverables, reports, and other items will be produced as part of the project.
+Address each specific deliverable and include in timeline attachment. - If the applicant plans to use subrecipients to help conduct the project, please name them (if they are known) or describe how the applicant will identify them.
 Please describe their role in conducting project activities.